AugustsKir/carmodels/README.md

 ```
 **OR**

-1.Clone the repository to your local computer;
+1. Clone the repository to your local computer;

-2.Start the application from your IDE of choice.
+2. Start the application from your IDE of choice.
 ## Endpoints

 /cars/import - **[PUT]** | Import database contents as JSON (Deletes previous data)